Exmouth: Education

-Special school

-The Deaf Academy is an independent special school run by the Exeter Royal Academy for Deaf Education, a registered charity.
-It provides education for deaf pupils aged 5 to 16 years, with further education post-16 and residential places.
-Exeter Royal Academy for Deaf Education purchased the former Rolle College site in 2016 and developed it into a state-of-the-art deaf education centre.
+The Deaf Academy is an independent special school run by Exeter Royal Academy for Deaf Education, a registered charity.
+It provides education for deaf pupils aged 5 to 16 years with further education post-16 and has residential places.
+Exeter Royal Academy for Deaf Education bought the site in 2016 and began developing it into a state-of-the-art deaf education centre.
 In 2020, newly rebranded as The Deaf Academy, the school completed the move from Exeter to Exmouth.

-Further and higher education

-The site had previously been Rolle College, which opened in 1946, and later became the Exmouth campus of the University of Plymouth.
-In 2008, the University decided to close the campus.
-The closure was discussed in Parliament by the local MP, Hugo Swire.
+The site had earlier been Rolle College, opened in 1946, and later became the Exmouth campus of the University of Plymouth.
+In 2008, the University decided to close the college.
+East Devon MP Hugo Swire discussed the college's closure in Parliament.